Techtonica/curriculum/projects/db-modeling-assignment.md

 ### Creating/Updating Data

 1. Insert a new user that is joining the platform
-1. Insert record that a user uploaded a photo of a given url
+1. Insert record that a user uploaded a photo of a given URL
-1. Update the database to record that a user Heart'ed a specific photo
+1. Update the database to record that a user hearted a specific photo

 ### Reading Data

 1. Select all columns from the photo table that were uploaded by one user (given their primary key)
-1. Select the image URLs of all Photos that a specific User ID Hearted
+1. Select the image URLs of all Photos that a specific User ID hearted
 1. Select all the usernames who Hearted a given photo (given the photo's primary key)

 ## End of Requirements